BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 I don't like what he said.

-But in this grand scheme of things, it wasn't that bad.
+But in the grand scheme of things, it wasn't that bad.

-I mean, it was it was unfortunate and it was really a slight to uh Charlie Kirk.
+I mean, it was unfortunate, and it was really a slight to Charlie Kirk.

 But the fact of the matter is free speech frequently involves statements that we don't like.

-And the First Amendment is designed to protect, particularly the minority view, the dissenting view.
+And the First Amendment is designed to protect particularly the minority view, the dissenting view, because one day or another, we're going to all be in the minority view situation.

-And that's what also um we're going to see out of FDA probably, if uh certainly past this administration, we're going to see a throwback to that where they try to intimidate people out of the market.
+And that's what also we're going to see out of FDA probably, certainly past this administration, we're going to see a throwback to that, where they try to intimidate people out of the market.

-But your point is is the winning one, which is that the tide of history uh shows that technology outpaces government, that technology finds ways to strip government of censorship, and that people, so long as they have um their druthers uh and sensibilities about them will want information that the government wants to keep from them, and they will eventually get it.
+But your point is the winning one, which is that the tide of history shows that technology outpaces government, that technology finds ways to strip government of censorship, and that people, so long as they have their druthers and sensibilities about them, will want information that the government wants to keep from them, and they will eventually get it.

-Now, uh sometimes information is of such moment uh to the government that it falls right square within its uh uh uh constitutional authority, like for example, the commander-in-chief telling uh uh the his military commanders to uh uh have B-2 bombers fly off fly from the United States to uh Iran on a mission to destroy their nuclear power capability.
+Like, for example, the commander-in-chief telling his military commanders to have B-2 bombers fly from the United States to Iran on a mission to destroy their nuclear power capability, that nuclear weapons capability, that's an act of war, effectively.

-That uh nuclear weapons capability, that um that that's uh an act of war, effectively, and it is also uh protected such that in Nier versus Minnesota, for example, those kinds of troop movements uh where people could be in place in peril if the information were pub publicized, can be suppressed by government, but only for the time of the emergency.
+And it is also protected such that in Near versus Minnesota, for example, those kinds of troop movements where people could be placed in peril if the information were publicized can be suppressed by government, but only for the time of the emergency.

 In the case of food and drugs and dietary supplements and information about our health, there's no such justification that you could possibly conceive of that would justify denying you access to health information that could enhance your health.

-And yet it it's subject of censorship every single day under the current regime uh of regulation at FDA.
+And yet, it's the subject of censorship every single day under the current regime of regulation at FDA.

 It's almost censorship bait for the government.

-There is no commercial relationship with the users whatsoever, and the engine is given away free of charge.
+There is no commercial relationship with the users whatsoever, and the engine is given away free of charge under an MIT license.

-So uh anybody can also recompile and reuse our engine and rebuild it themselves.
+So anybody can also recompile and reuse our engine and rebuild it themselves.

 And so we have made these decisions in order to make ourselves absolutely censorship resistant.